 The primary aims of the Australian and New Zealand Society of the History of Medicine are to develop and publish historical accounts of disease and health care in the Australia-Pacific region and elsewhere, and to support the rigorous historical analysis of the enormous variety of health care.

 We do these things through the following means:

 An ANZSHM conference is held on a biennial basis.
 The conference usually spans 3-5 days at venues around Australia and New Zealand.
 The program includes keynote addresses, a program of research papers and other intellectual and social activities.
 The ANZSHM also participates in other historical conferences from time to time.

-The ANZSHM offers Ben Haneman Memorial Postgraduate Student Conference Grants, a competitive bursary scheme to assist postgraduate students to present a paper at the conference.
+The ANZSHM offers Ben Haneman Memorial Conference Grants for Postgraduate Students and Early Career Researchers, a competitive scheme to assist students and ECRs to present a paper at the conference.
 Click on the link for more information and to access an application form.